Symbols#

 topological_index()

-Topological index of the node.
+Topological index of the symbol.

 class ArraySymbol#